Cornwall station

-Cornwall railway station in Cornwall, Ontario, Canada is served by Via Rail trains running from Toronto to Montreal.
+Cornwall railway station in Cornwall, Ontario, Canada is served by Via Rail trains running between Toronto and Montreal.

 The station is wheelchair accessible but advance notice has to be given.
 In 2013, the ticket counter was replaced by a self-service kiosk.

 The station is also served by Cornwall Transit Route 1.

 Railway services

 As of July 2025, Cornwall station is served by 5 to 6 trains per day in each direction.

 History

 The Canadian National Railway line was relocated to a more northerly route in 1957 due to construction of the Saint Lawrence Seaway.
 The Grand Trunk Railway and station originally came to Cornwall in 1856 and the stone CNR station building in downtown was torn down in 1962.